 Have you stumbled upon any weird monuments in Australia, which caught your eye?

-If you liked this post, check out these tips on how to avoid looking like a tourist in Australia and these weird facts about Oz.
+If you liked this post, check out these tips on how to avoid looking like a tourist in Australia, the best places to travel to in Australia and these weird facts about Oz.

 If you like this post, stick a pin in it!